C2DH/ranketwo/_assignments/webarchives/01-web-technologies.md

 <!-- briefing-student -->

-### 1.a The history of the web and the technology behind it | ?
-Min
+### 1.a The history of the web and the technology behind it
 <!-- section-contents -->

 -	This short article, also published by the Web Foundation, provides insight into the role of Tim Berners Lee in a nutshell: “History of the Web”